Mr. Holland's Opus

 Mr. Holland's Opus is a 1995 American drama film directed by Stephen Herek, produced by Ted Field, Robert W. Cort, and Michael Nolin, and written by Patrick Sheane Duncan.
 The film stars Richard Dreyfuss in the title role of Glenn Holland, a dedicated high school music teacher who attempts to compose his own music while struggling to balance his job and life with his wife and profoundly deaf son.
 The cast also includes Glenne Headly, Olympia Dukakis, William H. Macy, and Jay Thomas.

-The film was nominated for the Golden Globe Award for Best Screenplay in 1995.
+The film received positive reviews and was a box office success.
+It was nominated for the Golden Globe Award for Best Screenplay in 1995.
 Richard Dreyfuss received nominations for the Golden Globe Award for Best Actor – Motion Picture Drama and the Academy Award for Best Actor.

 Plot

-In the fall of 1964, 30-year-old Glenn Holland is a successful and talented musician and composer from Portland, Oregon.
-He switches gears, taking a position as a music teacher at John F. Kennedy High School so that he can spend more time with his young wife Iris and work on his symphony.
-The film covers his 30-year teaching career, set amongst the changes in American society.
+In the fall of 1964, 30-year-old Glenn Holland is a talented musician and composer living in Portland, Oregon.
+He decides to take a position as a music teacher at John F. Kennedy High School, so he can spend more time with Iris, his young wife and work on a symphony he has been composing for some time.
+The film covers his 30-year teaching career, set against the backdrop of a changing American society.

-Holland at first struggles in his new job, but learns how to connect with his students by using rock and roll and other popular music to convince them that music is a fun and worthwhile pursuit.
+Holland at first struggles in his new job, but soon learns how to connect with his students by using rock and roll and other popular music to convince them that music is a fun and worthwhile pursuit.
 He becomes a popular teacher at the school and rises to the task of creating a school marching band with help from the football coach, Bill Meister, with whom he becomes lifelong friends.
 Holland persuades principal Helen Jacobs to maintain funding for the school's arts programs, despite a shrinking budget and the objections of vice principal Gene Wolters.

 The time Holland devotes to his classes, the marching band, orchestra, productions and mentoring both struggling and talented students leaves him little time to work on his symphony, or to spend with his family.
-When his son, Cole, is found to be deaf, he is severely disappointed that he will never be able to share his love of music.
-He fails to learn American Sign Language properly, leaving him unable to communicate with his son and creating a rift between him and Iris, who has to raise Cole mostly by herself.
+When his young son, Cole, is discovered to be deaf, Holland is severely disappointed that he will never be able to share his love of music.
+He fails to learn American Sign Language properly, leaving him unable to communicate with his son and creating a rift between himself and Iris, who is raising Cole mostly by herself.
 As the years progress, Holland grows closer to his students at Kennedy High and more distant from his own son.
-In 1980, following the assassination of John Lennon, an argument with a teenage Cole finally makes Holland realize the error of his ways.
-He learns to communicate with his son and help him visualize the music he can't hear, and repairs his relationship with his wife.
+In 1980, following the murder of John Lennon, an argument with Cole, now in his teens, finally makes Holland realize the error of his ways.
+He learns to communicate with his son and discovers ways to help him experience the music he can't hear and repairs his relationship with Iris.